ceph/ceph/doc/releases/pacific.rst

   hour to be allowed.
 The legal values for ``osd_scrub_begin_week_day`` and ``osd_scrub_end_week_day`` are 0 - 6.
 The use of 7 is now illegal.
   Specifying ``0`` for both values causes every day of the week to be allowed.

-* Multiple file systems in a single Ceph cluster is now stable.
-New Ceph clusters enable support for multiple file systems by default.
-Existing clusters must still set the "enable_multiple" flag on the fs.
-Please see the CephFS documentation for more information.

 * volume/nfs: Recently "ganesha-" prefix from cluster id and nfs-ganesha common config object was removed, to ensure consistent namespace across different